The relationship between bear markets and recessions

 When an investor is referred to as a “bear,” it means they tend to have a more pessimistic outlook on the market.
 A bearish investor typically believes that the price of a security or index will fall — and may try to profit from declining prices through less traditional investing strategies, like short selling.

 Most investors are a mix of bear and bull, depending on the market and the specific assets.
-Because the market has increased, on average, 10% each year of the last century, a long-term investor with only bearish tendencies would have lost money.
+Because the market has increased an average of 10% each year of the last century, a long-term investor with only bearish tendencies would have lost money.

-When market sentiment is low and investors aren’t investing as much in the stock market, a bear market can follow.
-And, as stock prices drop and lose value, people are more reluctant to invest.
+Ups and downs are a normal occurrence in the stock market, and long-term investors should expect to see periods of decline from time to time.
+When market sentiment is low and investors aren’t investing as much in the stock market, a bear market can occur.
+And, as stock prices drop and lose value, people become more reluctant to invest.
 Because the end of a bear market is typically hard to predict, it can feel frightening to put money into a declining market.
 Fortunately, no bear market has lasted forever, and in the long run, the market has tended to rise like a bull with its horns swinging upward.